giampaolo/giampaolo.github.io/content/blog/2022/sublime-text-remember-cursor-position-plugin.rst

 What it does is this:

-* every time a file is closed, save the cursor position (x and y axis) to a JSON file
+* every time a file is closed, save the cursor position (x and y axes) to a JSON file
 * if that same file is re-opened, restore the cursor at that position

 What's neat about ST plugins is that they are just Python files which you can